1 Samuel 21: Verse 7

-The reference to Doeg the Edomite in this verse becomes meaningful in the next part of the plot (22:9–10,18), whose presence could also be related to the long-standing animosity between Israel and Edom (Genesis 25:25, 30; Numbers 20:1–21; Judges 3:7-11).
-His 'detention' in the sanctuary was probably connected with an act of penance, or that he might be 'cultically unclean'.
+The reference to Doeg the Edomite in this verse becomes meaningful in the next part of the plot (22:9–10,18), whose presence could also be related to the long-standing animosity between the people of Israel and Edom.
+His "detention" in the sanctuary was probably connected with an act of penance, or that he might be "cultically unclean".